 7. Unlike other similar pieces of legislation on the so-called "kin-minorities", this law seems to be applicable also to Romanian citizens living abroad.
-However, there is no need to extend its reach to Romanian citizens who are at any rate partly under jurisdiction of Romania and so sufficiently protected.
+However, there is no need to extend its reach to Romanian citizens, who, as such, derive rights from Romanian law in general in many respects.